 Decorative map of Spain

-Click here to view the map full screen (4000px wide).
+Click here to view the map in fine detail.

 My original concept sketch (October 2015).
 The composition with coats of arms (Spanish: escudos) and illustrations set into the decorative border was inspired by antique maps which were typically illustrated with scenes of cities located on the map; see examples by Blaeu, Hondius, De Wit et al.